hardin47/website/Math154/01-intro.Rmd

 * "Two million more Latinos are in poverty today than when President Obama took his oath of office less than eight years ago" (Donald Trump 8/25/16)
 * "We are now, for the first time ever, energy independent" (Hillary Clinton 8/10/16)
 * "If you look worldwide, the number of terrorist incidents have not substantially increased" (Barack Obama 10/13/16)
-* "lllegal immigration is lower than it's been in 40 years" (Barack Obama, 3/17/16)
+* "Illegal immigration is lower than it's been in 40 years" (Barack Obama, 3/17/16)

 Source: http://www.politifact.com/truth-o-meter/statements/